dragonsearch/DCASE-Task1/README.md

 #### Metrics

-Implemented through the <span style="color:red">torchmetric</span> template, it is a <span style="color:blue">Metric</span> object that performs tensor/torch operations.
+Implemented through the `torchmetrics` template, it is a `Metric` object that performs tensor/torch operations.
 For this dataset:

 - CityAccuracy: Requires num_cities=10.
 - DevAccuracy: Requires num_devices=9.